 Pinot noir is a very flexible wine that can pair well with many dishes.
 Steak, of course, but also vegetarian dishes such as mushroom risotto or vegetarian pasta are perfect combos.

-White Wines
+Food pairing with White Wines

 Just as there are many kinds of red wines, there are many types of white.
 The first white wines can be traced all the way back to Iran, around 7,500 years ago.
 While there are over 20 different kinds of white grape varieties that produce specific wines, the top three are as follows.